jeremy-denis/web/angular-presentation/README.md

 The main functionalities are the following :
  * display a presentation based on an object
  * choose the number of slide to display
+ * choose the delay between each slide displaying

 ## Usage